-Distinguishing between common and proper nouns can be confusing at first; therefore, starting off with basic differences between the two parts of speech is crucial to a discussion of the material.
-Afterwards, using worksheets will help to further the basic understanding and components learned in the preliminary lessons.
+Distinguishing between common and proper nouns can be confusing at first; therefore, starting off with basic differences between the two parts of speech will be helpful before you progress any further in your study of nouns.
+Using noun worksheets will help you understand your preliminary lessons on nouns.

 Think about writing a menu.
 Most people know that the word "food" is a common noun and is not capitalized.
 However, individuals frequently become confused when they are talking about specific types of food, and determing whether those words are common or proper nouns can be difficult.